iamjdm/iamjdm/README.md

 # 🌟 About Me

 Hello!
-I'm **[Your Name]**, an entry-level front-end developer passionate about creating clean, responsive, and user-friendly web applications.
-I enjoy turning ideas into functional designs using core web technologies, and I’m focused on continually improving my skills as I grow into a professional developer.
+I'm **[Your Name]**, an entry-level front-end developer passionate about building responsive, accessible, and user-friendly web applications.
+I enjoy turning design ideas into functional solutions using modern web technologies.

+I recently contributed to a **NASA-funded research project at Notre Dame University**, where I developed a front-end GUI flowchart design to improve human-error handling in drone systems.
+This experience deepened my interest in combining front-end engineering with real-world problem solving.

 ---